Minimily/minimily.github.io/content/products/minimily.md

 +++
 title = "Minimily"
-description = "The Flagship App By Minimily: Have your home under control by adopting a minimalist lifestyle" weight = 30
+description = "Our Flagship App for families that want to adopt a minimalist lifestyle."

 [extra]
 canonical_url = "https://app.minimily.com"